 Grade Level: 11-12

 This work based learning experience is an on-the-job training program.
-With the help of the instructor, students are responsible for obtaining a work site that corresponds with the offerings through the Agriculture & Natural Resources Department.
-Students in this course will be responsible for working with a worksite mentor, completing weekly reports, following a training agreement, and completing employability assignments.
-Quarterly evaluations are provided by the employers to help students improve their work skills.
+With the help of the instructor, students are responsible for obtaining a work site that corresponds with the offerings through the Career & Technical Education Department.
+Students in this course will be responsible for completing weekly reports, following a training agreement, and completing employability assignments.
+Evaluations are provided by the employers to help students improve their work skills.
+Students will be allowed to leave for one hour a day to go to the worksite while earning class credit.